 Nepal is one of my favorite places in the world to eat.
-Nepalese chefs are extremely talented and can cook some incredible dishes.
+Nepali chefs are extremely talented and can cook some incredible dishes.
 I’ve met with many of them and quite honestly all you have to do is hand them a photo of a dish and they can make it.
 The more experienced will want to know the ingredients.
 But yes, many are that good and I expect the issue of not all food being the same is down to literacy and not capability.

-Nepalese food is generally heavy food that’s extremely fresh.
+Nepali food is generally heavy food that’s extremely fresh.
 Go into the villages and the food you will be eating wasn’t just picked that morning but rather less than an hour ago.

 Liked this post?